the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 }
 ```

-You create a client that can talk to an OPenAI provider and instantiate
+Then, You create a client that can talk to an OpenAI provider and
-an assistant (with tools if you want):
+instantiate an assistant (with tools if you want):

 ```
     var client = OpenAiChatModel.builder()